CarineRey/caars/README.md

 Any question or suggestion on the program can be addressed to: carine.rey@ens-lyon.fr

-For more information gto to the wiki page [https://github.com/CarineRey/amalgam/wiki](https://github.com/CarineRey/amalgam/wiki)
+For more information gto to the wiki page [https://github.com/CarineRey/caars/wiki](https://github.com/CarineRey/caars/wiki)

 # Installation

 ## Test version

-amalgam is available in a docker container available in DockerHub.
+caars is available in a docker container available in DockerHub.

 (If you don't have docker, you can find [here](https://docs.docker.com/linux/step_one/) installation instruction.)